 The University of Sheffield and Parkinson’s UK launched a new virtual biotech company as part of a pioneering research programme.
 Keapstone Therapeutics combines our world-leading research with funding and expertise from the charity to help develop a revolutionary drug for Parkinson’s disease.

 Resagen: Therapy for damaged motor neurons

-His extensive research data has provided promising proof of concept for Resagen, a potential gene therapy product for patients with SMA.
-Applying this research could lead to a safe and effective treatment, ongoing work continues with the hope of starting clinical trials in the near future.
+Our extensive research data has provided promising proof of concept for Resagen, a potential gene therapy product for patients with spinal muscular atrophy (SMA).
+Applying this research could lead to a safe and effective treatment.
+Ongoing work continues with the hope of starting clinical trials in the near future.